CyberFlameGO/svnpython/Doc/library/gc.rst

    Returns true if automatic collection is enabled.

-.. function:: collect([generation])
+.. function:: collect(generations=2)

    With no arguments, run a full collection.
 The optional argument *generation* may be an integer specifying which generation to collect (from 0 to 2).
 A :exc:`ValueError` is raised if the generation number  is invalid.
 The number of unreachable objects found is returned.

-   .. versionchanged:: 2.5
-      The optional *generation* argument was added.

-   .. versionchanged:: 2.6
-      The free lists maintained for a number of built-in types are cleared whenever a full collection or collection of the highest generation (2) is run.
-Not all items in some free lists may be freed due to the particular implementation, in particular :class:`int` and :class:`float`.
+   The free lists maintained for a number of builtin types are cleared whenever a full collection or collection of the highest generation (2) is run.
+Not all items in some free lists may be freed due to the particular implementation, in particular :class:`float`.

 .. function:: set_debug(flags)